 Day Trading Margin Rules

-The New York Stock Exchange (NYSE) and the Financial Industry Regulatory Authority, Inc. (FINRA) have filed amendments to NYSE Rule 431 and NASD Rule 2520 with the Securities and Exchange Commission (SEC) which increase margin requirements for active security traders.
-As a result, effective August 27, 2001, all accounts identified as pattern day traders will be required to maintain a minimum of $25,000.00 in equity at all times.
-Pattern day traders whose equity falls below the $25,000.00 requirement must deposit the funds necessary to meet the equity minimum before normal trading can resume.
+The New York Stock Exchange (NYSE) and the Financial Industry Regulatory Authority (FINRA) have filed amendments to NYSE Rule 431 and NASD Rule 2520 with the Securities and Exchange Commission (SEC) which increase margin requirements for active security traders.
+As a result, effective August 27, 2001, all accounts identified as pattern day traders will be required to maintain a minimum of $25,000.00 in account value at all times.
+Pattern day traders whose account value falls below the $25,000.00 requirement must deposit the funds necessary to meet the account value minimum before normal trading can resume.

 Pattern Day Traders